camille-readbean/tp/docs/UserGuide.md

 * The `INDEX` must be a positive integer.
 * The `START` and `END` dates/times must be in the format `dd/MM/yyyy HH:mm`.
 * The `END` date/time should not be earlier than, but can be equal to the `START` date/time.
+* It is possible to add appointments whose `START` and `END` times have already passed (for record-keeping purposes).
 * To view all the appointments for a client use `view INDEX`.

 Example: